-- 1. Evaluate the graduate programmes, including involved departments, numbers and quality of graduate students, quality of course work, adequacy of financial support, and overall contribution to the missions and goals of the school.
+- 1. Evaluate the graduate programmes, including involved departments, numbers and quality of graduate students, quality of course work, adequacy of financial support, and overall contribution to the missions and goals of the medical school.
 Describe the mechanisms for reviewing the quality of the graduate programmes and comment on their effectiveness. - 2.
-Evaluate the impact of supervised practice on the education of students.
-Describe any anticipated changes in the supervised practice (numbers of sites, number of hours) that may affect the education of students. - 3.
-Evaluate the research activities of the faculty (areas of emphasis, level of commitment, quality, quantity) in the context of the mission and goals of the school. - 4.
+Evaluate the impact of residency training programmes on the education of medical students.
+Describe any anticipated changes in graduate medical education programmes (numbers of residents, shifts in sites used for training) that may affect the education of medical students. - 3.
+Evaluate the research activities of the faculty (areas of emphasis, level of commitment, quality, quantity) in the context of the mission and goals of the medical school. - 4.
 Assess the adequacy of the resources (equipment, space, graduate students) for research.
 Evaluate the amount of intramural support for research and the level of assistance available to faculty members in securing extramural support. - 5.
-Assess the impact of research activities on the education of students, including opportunities for students to participate in research.
+Assess the impact of research activities on the education of medical students, including opportunities for medical students to participate in research.

 II.
-STUDENTS
+MEDICAL STUDENTS

-(Note: The self-study committee or group responsible for developing the report on students should review the results of the student analysis, in addition to the material contained in the education database.)
+(Note: The self-study committee or group responsible for developing the report on medical students should review the results of the student analysis, in addition to the material contained in the medical education database.)